stratapp-ai/stratapp-ai.github.io/_blog/coronavirus-working-remotely-as-a-proactive-crisis-management-and-business-continuity-response.md

 **note:** each of these _day to day contexts_ are powered by #stratapp, as an intuitive org-wide experience

-## working remotely: works when you have social-with-structure
+## working remotely: works best when you have _social with structure_

 \#stratapp wasn't the first SaaS company to think of this, but we are the first to bring it to market.